Last Update November 13th, 2019

 - Granite plaques on the temple show the numbers 1901, 1997, and 1907.
 The first refers to the year that the walls and roof were completed, the second refers to the dedicated, and lastly the year the temple was dedicated. source

 - The Angel Moroni statue was first painted gold and later the paint was removed and given a finish of gold leaf.

-Are there any facts that I missed?
+Are there any facts that've I missed about the LDS temples in Utah?
 Let me know below in the comments.
 I'd like to hear from you.